maxboeck/mxb-jekyll/_posts/css-grid-admin-dashboard/2018-04-28-css-grid-admin-dashboard.md

   <figcaption>Grid support as of 04/18.
 Look at all that green.</figcaption>
 </figure>

-The tools are ready - let's use them.

 So, what can we build with this?
-I've used grid on several production projects now, and I found that it really makes building some layouts a lot easier.
+I've used grid on several projects now, and I found that it really makes building layouts a lot easier.
 I've put together a small demo here to show possible applications of CSS grids and how to make them work cross-browser.

 👉 *Only after the code?
 You can find the [full demo on Codepen](https://codepen.io/mxbck/pen/5be32fd8e3ca7b6b2f5108ba7d22debd).*